addyosmani/backbone-fundamentals/README.md

 &lt;/div&gt;
 </pre>

-The the rest of the tutorial will now focus on the JavaScript side of the practical.

 ###Configuration options

-If you've read the earlier chapter on AMD, you may have noticed that explicitly needing to define each dependency a Backbone module (view, collection or other module) may require with it can get a little tedious.
-This can however be improved.
+If you've read the earlier chapter on AMD, you may have noticed that explicitly defining each dependency of a Backbone module (view, collection or other module) can get a little tedious.
+Require.js gives us a way to simplify that.

 In order to simplify referencing common paths the modules in our application may use, we use a RequireJS [configuration object](http://requirejs.org/docs/api.html#config), which is typically defined as a top-level script file.
-Configuration objects have a number of useful capabilities, the most useful being mode name-mapping.
+Configuration objects have a number of capabilities, the most useful being mode name-mapping.
 Name-maps are basically a key:value pair, where the key defines the alias you wish to use for a path and the value represents the true location of the path.

 In the code-sample below, you can see some typical examples of common name-maps which include: `backbone`, `underscore`, `jquery` and depending on your choice, the RequireJS `text` plugin, which assists with loading text assets like templates.